TheWiseCoder/Dynworks/dynvector-benchmark/README.md

 Clearly, the expected rate of hits to misses will be around 1:9, varying slightly every time the benchmark runs with these numbers as parameters.

-There are many ways to iterate over *dynvectors*, one of them being to use its iterator built-in implementation:
+There are many ways to iterate over *dynvectors*, one of them being to use its built-in iterator implementation:
 `. . .`
-`% create an iterator over the contents of *DynvectorId*`
+`% create an iterator over the contents of DynvectorId`
 `dynvector_iterator_create(DynvectorId),`
 `repeat,`
         `dynvector_iterator_current(DynvectorId, Value),`
-        `. . . (do something with *Value*)`
+        `. . . (do something with Value)`
         `% fail point`
         `\+ dynvector_iterator_next(DynvectorId, _Value),`
 `!,`